-Restructuring charges were approximately \$2.6 million for the three months ended March 31, 2017.
-The Company and its landlord entered into a Lease Termination Agreement and Release (the "Lease Settlement") to terminate the Company's lease of approximately 23,578 square feet of office and laboratory space entered into in June 2016 for consideration of approximately \$3.8 million.
-As a result of the Lease Settlement, the Company recognized incremental contract termination costs based on the Settlement Amount of approximately \$2.3 million, which was recorded in restructuring charges during the three months ended March 31, 2017.
-The remaining restructuring charges primarily related to accrual of retention benefits provided to employees in connection with the reduction in force which took place in November 2016 recognized over the respective employee's service period.
-There were no restructuring charges during the three months ended March 31, 2016.
+Restructuring charges were approximately \$2.7 million for the six months ended June 30, 2017.
+We and the Landlord entered into the Lease Settlement to terminate the G&I Lease for consideration of approximately \$3.8 million.
+As a result of the Lease Settlement, the Company recognized incremental contract termination costs based on the contractual settlement amount of approximately \$2.4 million, which was recorded in restructuring charges during the first quarter of 2017.
+The remaining restructuring charges primarily related to accrual of retention benefits provided to employees in connection with the reduction in force which took place in November 2016 recognized over the respective employee's service period through June 30, 2017.
+There were no restructuring charges during the six months ended June 30, 2016.